DanielSvub/gonatus/README.md

   * dynamic scaling of gonatus nodes with scheduling.

 ## Principles & Best Practices
-We define Pseudo-Objective system for Golang (however not recommended by Golang to say objective system).
+We define Pseudo-Object system for Golang (however it is not recommended by Golang to say object system).

-We use instead of `self` or `this` receiver the `ego` naming (however not recommended by Golang).
+We use instead of `self` or `this` receiver the `ego` naming (however it is not recommended by Golang).

-## Objective system
+## Object system
-To be a valid Gobject you have to implement `Gobjecter` interface and you have to include `Gobject` struct to the first line of your struct fields.
+To be a valid Gobject you have to implement `Gobjecter` interface and you have to embed `Gobject` struct into your struct.

 The Constructor for a class A must be in form of `func NewA(AConf) *A` or `func NewA(AConf) A` if class A is interface. `AConf` is structure containing Golang atomic types (numbers, strings, structures, serializable slices, arrays and maps).
 Pointers, instances, interfaces are not allowed.

 Constructors must set field `Gobject.CLASS` to `"A"`.